Chalk home page

 Deploy

 Once you’ve tested your changes, it’s time to deploy!
-This step looks much like the preview deployment, but this time without the flag --no-promote:
+This step looks much like the preview deployment, but this time without the --branch flag:

 chalk apply